AnnaPerova88/AIRI_Kaggle_competition_Vision_Subtitles/README.md

 * You will train on the provided training split, which includes both video clips and their ground-truth transcripts.
 Your final submission must contain transcriptions for every clip in the test set.

+**Evaluation metric**
+* Submissions are evaluated with Word Error Rate (WER):

+**WER** = (total word-level edit distance between your predictions and the reference) / (total number of reference words).
+**Lower is better**.
+A score of 0.0 means a perfect match with the ground truth.
+* Predictions are normalized (lowercasing, collapsing whitespace) before comparison.
+Rows are matched by the path column.